LemmySmackett/LemmySmackettCom/content/stories/general/hive_son.md

 "That's," Jonathon paused diplomatically, "not likely."

 Edith nodded.
 "Just you wait.
-Tornado's in the Midwest are getting weaker and the water level stopped rising in Georgia."
+Tornadoes in the Midwest are getting weaker and the water level stopped rising in Georgia."

 "Which might mean something if Florida wasn't completely submerged last week," Jonathon said flatly.